Safe Streets & Sidewalks

 News & updates

-We presented the second quarterly Safe Streets & Sidewalks update to City Council on July 25, 2017.
+The first Safe Streets & Sidewalks Annual Accountability Report will be presented to City Council in February 2018.
 Read the report for a recap of the program and to see what progress we've made so far.
+View a map of 2017 and 2018 Safe Streets & Sidewalks projects.

 You talked, we listened